 Please be aware that St. Pauli is against every form of discrimination and against every form of racism, sexism and hooliganism, moreover against any kind of discrimination of same-sex preferences and inclination.
 Any form of discrimination is not welcome!!

 Please note – Yorkshire St. Pauli does not get any special treatment with regards to tickets, so please don’t ask if we can get tickets for you and your 15 mates!
+The Millerntor is often sold out, and tickets are hard to come by even for those who regularly attend.

 Be aware that the Bundesliga fixture system is complicated, with confirmed dates and times of games announced in blocks, which can be left up until a month or so before the fixture.
 This can make it difficult to plan trips to Germany in advance, because games can be scheduled for a range of dates from Friday night until Monday night.
 There is no date given as to when the confirmed dates will be given either, so the whole thing makes it difficult for fans wanting to plan trips in advance.